 Here’s a great intro dessert for those who have not heard of guava.
-It’s ideal for any summer cookout, and I’m confident that people will ask you two questions: whether they can have some more and how they can make it.
+It’s an ideal dessert for any BBQ party, and people will ask you two questions: whether they can have some more and how they can make it.

 If they asked you the latter, here’s the simple answer.
 Luscious guavas are brought to a boil and simmered until tender.
 Blend the mixture and strain, then add a splash of lemon juice to taste.
 Freeze and serve.

-Whenever I have to bring something to a potluck party, I always go with cookie bars.
+Whenever I have to prepare some desserts for a potluck party, I always go with cookie bars.
 They are quick, straightforward, and yield many servings at a time.
 Besides old-fashioned chocolate or lemon bars, these are my favorite, too.